JamestsaiTW/GitterIM/README.md

 # GitterIM
 App By using Xamarin.Forms

-It focuse on UWP first.
+It focuses on UWP first.